YJLim926/Model/README.md

-Bunch of financial model, use at your own risk!
+Bunch of financial models, use at your own risk!